Recommendations

 Azure standard

 I buy bulk goods a few times per year from this food co-op.
 Orders are placed online and there is a local “drop” once a month in our area.
-Favorite items include: Old-fashioned oats, parmesan cheese, raw cheese, yeast, Four-fold vanilla extract, frozen blueberries, dried beans and apple cider vinegar.
+Favorite items include: Organic old-fashioned oats, parmesan cheese, raw cheeses, four-fold vanilla extract, frozen blueberries, dried beans and apple cider vinegar.

 A big part of saving money on groceries is making your food supplies last as long as possible, cutting waste and unnecessary grocery trips.
 Here are my favorite tools:

-Bread Bags– If you’re making a lot of homemade bread (and we know several thousands of you have loved our Thrifty Homemade Bread!), you need a great way to store it.
+Bread Bags– If you’re making a lot of homemade bread (and I know so many of you have loved our Thrifty Homemade Bread!), you need a great way to store it.

 Serrated Bread Knife – This is the bread-cutting knife we use daily.

-We’ve had ours for over 10 years and it’s still going strong, so I recommend the name-brand version.
+FoodSaver Vacuum Sealer: We’ve had ours for over 10 years and it’s still going strong, so I recommend the name-brand version.
 The generic vacuum-seal bags generally work great, though.
-Use for: storing bulk meats, flash freezing veggies, storing leftovers, cooking bulk chicken or beef and freezing for individual meals; storing bulk grains like oats, and so much more.
+Use for: storing bulk meats, flash freezing garden veggies, storing leftovers, cooking bulk chicken or beef and freezing for individual meals or storing bulk grains like oats.

 This is an attachment for the FoodSaver machine which sucks the air out of mason jars and seals the jar.
 I use it for storing bulk nuts, flour, beans, dried fruit, and even for fresh fruit in the fridge.